warrendeleon/rn-warrendeleon/docs/planning/stories/US-066-proactive-session-validation.md

-**As a** logged-in user accessing secure features (Book a Call, Chat) **I want** the app to proactively validate and refresh my session before entering secure screens **So that** I never encounter authentication failures mid-task and my experience remains seamless
+**As a** logged-in user accessing secure features (Book a Call, Chat) **I want** the app to proactively validate and refresh my session before entering secure screens **So that** I never encounter authentication failures mid-task and my experience remains smooth

 ---